Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 Pros Cons

-Send product updates directly to Magento via API Require developer skills to use and maintain
+Send product updates directly to Magento via API Requires developer skills to use and maintain

-Automate updates for prices, attributes, and relationships Need to manually build and test update logic
+Automate updates for prices, attributes, and relationships Requires you to build and test update logic yourself

-Connect Magento with other platforms for real-time sync Risk breaking data if requests are misconfigured
+Connect Magento with other platforms for real-time sync Risk of breaking data if requests are misconfigured

 Use as a foundation for scalable, custom integrations Not user-friendly without additional tools or scripts